cripterest/gada-docs/docs/API Methods/mintNft.md

 sidebar_position: 7
 ---

 The `mintNft` method converts an existing `utility` on the Gada API to an actual `NFT` deployable to the blockchain.
 When you mint a utility, you're simply preparing the utility for deployment to the blockchain.
-The process can take a few minutes depending on the communication between the `Solana` blockchain and the Gada API itself.
+The process can take a few seconds depending on the communication between the `Solana` blockchain and the Gada API itself.

-:::warning
+:::note
 This is a blockchain method that performs minting on blockchain.
 :::